AmalPF/MyQuiz/README.md

 # MyQuiz

-A website to create quiz or to participate in the created quizzes.
-`<addr>` Users can login as Quiz master or Participant.
+A website to create quiz or to participate in the created quizzes.`\n` Users can login as Quiz master or Participant.